 Amazingly simple and delicious.
 Seriously good stuff!
 When I was introduced to this delightful traditional meat dish, I had to question the ingredients, but my doubts were dismissed after one taste.
 It is a burst of tender meat filled with smokey bacon, spicy mustard, and a tang of a german pickle smothered in onions, covered in a dark, savory sauce.

-Yep, a mouthful to taste and to express the uniqueness of this amazing meal.
+Yep, a mouthful to taste and express this amazing meal’s uniqueness.
 Just delightful and goes so well with my German Rotkohl recipe.
 Whip up a batch of creamy potatoes for the delicious bold gravy and enjoy this authentic German holiday meal.